La union regional

 programas de La Uniòn Regional

 The coffee you drink comes from a cherry-like fruit with the "bean" on the inside.
 In order to process the coffee into what use to brew, the fruit has to be removed.
 In many places it is discarded into water systems and pollutes the environment.
-At La Union, they have reimagined the lifecycle of the fruit waste.
-For over a decade now, they have included it in the organic fertilizer mixtures for the their fields.
+At La Union, they have recycled the lifecycle of the fruit waste.
+For over a decade now, they have included it in the organic compost for the their land.

 Joel Carlos Fernandez